 Rashes like prickly heat often heal without intervention.
 Dry, itchy skin may disappear after being treated for a few days with over-the-counter (OTC) preparations.

 - Topical antibacterials - for example, antibacterial soaps, may shorten the duration of symptoms, even if there are obvious signs of infection.
+Antibacterial soaps are available for purchase online.

 - Keep cool - Patients should keep the skin cool, and try to prevent sweating.
 Staying in an air-conditioned environment, avoiding activities that cause sweating, wearing loose clothing, and taking frequent cool showers can help.

 - Anti-itch preparations - such as calamine or menthol, or camphor-based preparations can help, as can topical steroid creams; it is important to use oil-based preparations with care because they can block the sweat glands further, encouraging the rash to persist.
+Topical steroid creams are available for purchase online.

 - Powder talc admixture - that contains the drying milk protein, labilin, and triclosan, an antibacterial, can be used to prevent infection.
 The powder stays on the skin and treats bacteria dispersed into bed linens, providing a reasonably dry refuge area for healing.